foxglove/mcap/website/docs/guides/python/json.md

 ### Visualize data

-For a more visual representation of this data, let's use Foxglove Studio.
-Open either the [desktop](https://foxglove.dev/download) or [web app](https://studio.foxglove.dev), and add a [Raw Messages Panel](https://foxglove.dev/docs/studio/panels/raw-messages) and [3D Panel](https://foxglove.dev/docs/studio/panels/3d) to your layout.
+For a more visual representation of this data, let's use Foxglove.
+Open either the [desktop](https://foxglove.dev/download) or [web app](https://app.foxglove.dev/view), and add a [Raw Messages Panel](https://docs.foxglove.dev/docs/visualization/panels/raw-messages) and [3D Panel](https://docs.foxglove.dev/docs/visualization/panels/3d) to your layout.

 Then, simply drag and drop your output MCAP file into the app window to start playing the data.
 Make sure to enable the `pointcloud` topic in the 3D (Beta) panel to display the point cloud in 3D space.
 You can also inspect the raw data for the `pointcloud` topic in your Raw Messages panel: ![pointcloud](./json-hero.png)